Dock is a leader in local and regional robotics

-All students and parents are to complete an iPad contract which spells out expectations for appropriate use, for both school-owned and personal iPads.
+All students and parents are to complete a device contract which spells out expectations for appropriate use, for both school-owned and personal devices.

 Filtered internet access is provided on campus through individual student Wifi access accounts.
 Students may NOT share their individual access account with others, or broadcast or connect to personal internet hotspots while on campus.